cellsjs/generator-component-cells/readme.md

 ```

 ## ChangeLog
+v0.10.0
+* Add to demo a device shell

 v0.9.1
 * Optimize demo for iOS browsers (added ontouchstart and set user-select to none)
 * At demo, set component properties after 'WebComponentsReady' event